-Currently, the Hive JDBC driver does not support connections that use both Kerberos authentication and SSL encryption.
-To use both of these security features with Impala through a JDBC application, use the Cloudera JDBC Connector as the JDBC driver.
+Prior to CDH 5.7 / Impala 2.5, the Hive JDBC driver did not support connections that use both Kerberos authentication and SSL encryption.
+If your cluster is running an older release that has this restriction, to use both of these security features with Impala through a JDBC application, use the Cloudera JDBC Connector as the JDBC driver.